Dr Walker J. Ross

 My research focuses on sport ecology and sustainability with emphasis on the impact of climate change on sport, sport governance, institutional behaviors, and stakeholders.
 Contexts for my research have included the Olympic Games, FIFA Men’s and Women’s World Cups, and venue management.
 This research has been featured published in several impactful journals including Event Management, Managing Sport and Leisure, and Sport in Society, and it has also been featured in popular press articles from the Associated Press, Reuters, BBC, Sky, ESPN, DW, CNN, Front Office Sports, and other reputable news outlets.

-Memberships I maintain include the Sport Ecology Group, North American Society for Sport Management, and the European Association for Sport Management.
-Previous professional experience includes working in marketing and promotions for an NCAA Division I university, working in events and promotions in professional men’s and women’s football in the US, sportswear product testing, and coaching water polo.
+Memberships I maintain include the Sport Ecology Group, the European Association for Sport Management, and the North American Society for Sport Management.
+Previous professional experience includes working in marketing and promotions for an NCAA Division I university, working in events and promotions in professional men’s and women’s football in the US, sportswear product testing, event consultancy, and coaching water polo.

 Qualifications

-PhD in Sport and Entertainment Management, University of South Carolina, August 2019
+PhD in Sport and Entertainment Management, University of South Carolina

-BA in Environmental Ethics and Policy, University of Portland, May 2014
+BA in Environmental Ethics and Policy, University of Portland

 Undergraduate teaching